-IFRS 16 Leases

-IFRIC 23 Uncertainty over income tax treatments IAS 28 (Amendment) Investments in Associates and Joint Ventures

-Annual Improvements to IFRS Standards 2015-2017 Cycle
+IFRS 16 IFRIC 23 IAS 28 (Amendment) Annual Improvements to Leases Uncertainty over income tax treatments Investments in Associates and Joint Ventures IFRS Standards 2015-2017 Cycle

 The Directors anticipate that the adoption of these Standards and Interpretations as appropriate in future years will have no material impact on the financial statements of the Group other than the new IFRS 16 Leases which will be mandatory for accounting periods beginning on or after 1 January 2019.
 This new standard will significantly change how restaurant leases will be accounted for but will not change the way the business is run.